Computer and Uses of Computers

 Places where computers are used

-When there are children with hearing impairment in the inclusive class, use the video with Indian Sign Language (ISL)
+When there are children with hearing impairment, use the video with Indian Sign Language (ISL)

-EXAMPLE: “Computer is used to watch movies and cartoons”.
+Example: A computer is used to watch movies and cartoons.

-Write the sentence on the board after student responses.
+Write the answer on the board after students respond.

 2. Ask, “Can you use a computer to plant a tree?”
 (The answer is no)